Planar functions over fields of characteristic two: Introduction

 Planar functions cannot exist in characteristic two since, if $q$ is even and $x$ is a solution to $f(x+\e)-f(x)=a$ for $a\in\F_q$, then so is $x+\e$.
 This is the motivation to define a function $f:\F_q\to\F_q$ to be \emph{almost perfect nonlinear} if~\eqref{eqn:def_pn} is a $2$-to-$1$ map.
 Such functions have also been studied extensively for applications in cryptography and coding theory (see Carlet, Charpin, and Zinoviev~\cite{CarChaZin1998}, for example).
 However, there is no apparent link between almost perfect nonlinear functions and finite projective planes.

-Recently, the second author proposed~\cite{Zho2012} a concept to overcome the problem that there is no planar function in characteristic two.
-The definition of a planar function has to be modified as follows.
-A function $f:\F_{2^n}\to\F_{2^n}$ is \emph{planar} if
+Recently, the second author proposed~\cite{Zho2013} a concept to overcome the problem that there is no planar function in characteristic two.
+The definition of a planar function has to be modified as follows. \begin{definition} A function $f:\F_{2^n}\to\F_{2^n}$ is \emph{planar} if

-is a permutation of $\F_{2^n}$ for each $\e\in\F_{2^n}^*$.
-Such functions share many of the properties of planar functions in odd characteristic.
+is a permutation of $\F_{2^n}$ for each $\e\in\F_{2^n}^*$. \end{definition} Such functions share many of the properties of planar functions in odd characteristic.
 The next section, which is independent of the rest of this paper, provides further background on planar functions in characteristic two and discusses connections to finite geometries and coding theory.

-Recall that every function from $\F_{2^n}$ to itself can be uniquely written as a polynomial function of degree at most $2^n-2$.
+Every function from $\F_{2^n}$ to itself can be uniquely written as a polynomial function of degree strictly less than $2^n$.
 We consider the simplest nontrivial polynomial functions, namely monomial functions $x\mapsto cx^t$ for some $c\in\F_{2^n}^*$ and some integer $t$.
 Such functions are often preferred in applications.
-We are interested in those exponents $t$ satisfying $1\le t\le 2^n-2$ for which the function $x\mapsto cx^t$ is planar on $\F_{2^n}$ for some $c\in\F_{2^n}^*$.
+We are interested in those exponents $t$ that give rise planar functions. \begin{definition} An integer $t$ satisfying $0<t<2^n$ is a \emph{planar exponent} of $\F_{2^n}$ if the function $x\mapsto cx^t$ is planar on $\F_{2^n}$ for some $c\in\F_{2^n}^*$. \end{definition}

-It is readily verified that $x\mapsto cx^{2^k}$ is planar on $\F_{2^n}$ for all $c\in\F_{2^n}^*$.
-We conjecture that the only exponents that give planar monomials are these trivial examples and two further examples, shown in Table~\ref{tab:planar_exponents}.
+Trivially, $2^k$ is a planar exponent of all fields $\F_{2^n}$ satisfying $n>k$.
+A nontrivial example is given in Theorem~\ref{thm:planar_monomial_1}, which shows that $2^k+1$ is a planar exponent of $\F_{4^k}$.
+In an earlier version of this paper, we conjectured that $4^k(4^k+1)$ is a planar exponent of $\F_{64^k}$.
+This was subsequently proved by Scherr and Zieve~\cite{SchZie2013}.
+We conjecture that these examples, summarised in Table~\ref{tab:planar_exponents}, form the complete list of planar exponents.

-As in odd characteristic, the complete classification of planar monomials in characteristic two seems to be a challenging problem.
-This motivates us to study the relaxed problem of classifying monomial functions $x\mapsto cx^t$ on $\F_{2^n}$ that are planar for at least one $c\in\F_{2^n}^*$ and infinitely many $n$.
-The only known such exponents $t$ are the trivial cases $t=2^k$ and we conjecture that there are no more.
+As in odd characteristic, the classification of planar monomials in characteristic two seems to be a challenging problem.
+This motivates us to study the relaxed problem of classifying those numbers that are planar exponents of $\F_{2^n}$ for infinitely many $n$.
+The only known such numbers are the powers of $2$ and we conjecture that there are no more.
 Our main result is the following.